easilyBaffled/points-streaks/README.md

 	- [x] wire up firebase/supabase to
 	  persistence [react-redux-firebase](https://redux-toolkit.js.org/usage/usage-guide#use-with-react-redux-firebase)
 	- [x] RTK-Query?
-- [ ] Deploy
-	- [ ] convert all firebase config to env
-	- [ ] use https://vercel.com/new/import?s=https%3A%2F%2Fgithub.com%2FeasilyBaffled%2Fpoints-streaks for first deploy
-	- [ ] how to tie vercel's new with github actions
 - [ ] Persist v2
 	- [ ] how to do persistence with state
 	  migration [?](https://www.freecodecamp.org/news/how-to-use-redux-persist-when-migrating-your-states-a5dee16b5ead/)